Paul Ivanov

-Natural Scene Statistics Reading List
+Natural Scene Statistics Reading List¶

 For the time being, I will simply include an Ohloh widget of the tools I use for my scientific endeavors

-Scientific Python Stack
+Scientific Python Stack¶

 See also

-Python for Scientific Computing - a great list of resources put together by Fernando Perez.
+a great list of resources put together by Fernando Perez. |

-van Hateren database
+van Hateren database¶

 There was recently an email on the VisionList requesting a mirror of the van Hateren image data set.
 Here are all of the .iml files, which form the set of linear images.
 There is another set of the same images in deblurred .imc files which corrected for the optics of the camera.
 Both sets can be downloaded in their entirety in two separate .tgz files here.